ehsan1381/Adults-dataset/Adults-dataset/README.md

 # FILE DESCRIPTION

-KNN - Machine.sav : Best machine trained and saved\n
+KNN - Machine.sav : Best machine trained and saved

-Trained_Machines_Reports.txt : Reports of each train\n
+Trained_Machines_Reports.txt : Reports of each train

-K Value.png : A plot to see the K values and their errors\n Process.py : Train and test machines, Algorythm to find the best one save it\n Visualization.py : Plot information about dataset
+K Value.png : A plot to see the K values and their errors

+Process.py : Train and test machines, Algorythm to find the best one save it

+Visualization.py : Plot information about dataset